-Warning: Prolonged skin contact with used motor oil is quite dangerous.
+Warning: Prolonged skin contact with used engine oil is quite dangerous.
 Use barrier cream and wear gloves during this procedure.
 Change oil-soaked clothing immediately.

-Warning: Frequent engine oil changes are the number one preventive maintenance procedure available to the amateur mechanic.
-Over time, the oil is susceptible to dilution and contamination, which leads to premature engine wear.
+Warning: Frequent engine oil changes are the most important preventative maintenance procedure available to the amateur mechanic.
+Over time, oil is susceptible to dilution and contamination, leading to premature engine wear.

-Engine oil can be pumped out using a special probe (available at petrol stations) through the oil dipstick tube.
-After that, it is usually necessary to fill the system with oil.
+Engine oil can be pumped out using a special probe (available at gas stations) through the oil dipstick tube.
+After this, it is usually necessary to fill the system with oil.

 Do not dispose of used oil with household waste or in any other way.
 This may cause environmental pollution.

-When changing the oil, it is advisable to attach a tag to the engine with the brand of oil and its viscosity.
+When changing the oil, it is advisable to attach a tag to the engine with the oil brand and its viscosity.

-The use of oils of various types adversely affects the operation of the engine.
+The use of oils of different types has an adverse effect on engine operation.
 It is also not recommended to mix different brands of oils.
-Engine oils of the same type and brand, but of different viscosities, can be mixed if necessary, in particular in the off-season.
+Engine oils of the same type and brand, but of different viscosity, can be mixed if necessary, particularly in the off-season.

-- Inspection pit or hydraulic lift with stands (if the oil is not being sucked out).
+- Inspection pit or hydraulic lift with supports (if the oil is not sucked out).

 - Head for unscrewing the drain plug.